FarronF/limerick-council-meetings/meetings/2024/03/05-Meeting of the Joint Policing Sub-Committee of the Municipal District of Newcastle West/Minutes - Meeting of the Joint Policing Sub-Committee of the Municipal District of Newcastle West - 6th September 2023.md

 plan under the nationwide Operation Tombolo which is focused on the prevention and detection

-of the sale of fireworks and associated public order and anti-social behaviour issues during the--- 3
+of the sale of fireworks and associated public order and anti-social behaviour issues during the
+---
+3

 Halloween period.
 He stated that resources will be made available which will include one